VinceZK/Portal/docs/README.md

 The final shot is easy, just call the RESTful API, let JSON-On-Relations help you to forward the changes to DB.
 It returns either the successfully saved object or error messages.
-In below excerpt, the “saveUser” method differentiate “update” and “new” mode by checking whether the user object has “INSTANCE_GUID”.
+In below excerpt, the “saveUser” method differentiates “update” and “new” mode by checking whether the user object has “INSTANCE_GUID”.
 If it has, then use “put”, otherwise, use “post”.
 ```typescript
 saveUser(user: Entity): Observable<Entity | Message[]> {
   if (user['INSTANCE_GUID']) {